sgc109/effective-java-study/ch01/03 Enforce the singleton property with a private constructor or an enum type.md

 ## Item 3.
-Enforce the singleton property with a private constructor or an enum type.md
+Enforce the singleton property with a private constructor or an enum type
 <br/>

 * ### 문제점